 We’ve gleaned a lot of useful information from our hacked-together testing, including some classic MailChimp subject line testing and changing around the content of specific emails.
 But in the overall scheme of things, our most valuable learnings so far have come from a test that showed no significant change in performance – that very same test we’ve been using as an example in the above images.

 In this test, the only thing that was different between our two campaigns was the amount of time between each email.
 In our control, we had three emails spread out over roughly the course of a month.
 In our test, we condensed that schedule down to 10 days.

 And guess what?
 The results were pretty much the same.

 Essentially, we learned that we could reduce the timeframe of our intro email campaign to roughly one-third of its original length with no negative effects.
 So of course that became our new standard!
-Not only will this help bring in new customers more quickly, but it’ll make all of our future tests run more quickly as well.
-And that’s the sort of thing that will pay dividends well down the road.
+Not helped this bring in new customers more quickly, but it also made our future tests run more quickly as well.
+And that’s the sort of thing that pays dividends well down the road.

 Want to have some fun with MailChimp as well?
 Then give this automated campaign testing trick a shot!